0xhtw/0xhtw.github.io/writeups/papercutcve.md

 This is the very important step, this submits the printer configuration form.

-The fields mirror tthe web UI form:
+The fields mirror the web UI form:

 - ```printerId```: which printer to modify.